HOW TO FIND OUR SCHOOL

 Schools have a duty to safeguard the children in their care and we place their protection from harm or neglect above all other priorities.

 If we have any concerns about the welfare of a child as a result of the things we have seen, heard or observed we will almost always try to discuss these concerns with the parent or carer in the first instance.

 There may however be rare occasions when the nature of the things observed or disclosed by the child mean that our first course of action has to be to contact the social care services and / or the police without first informing the parent or carer.
 Although to some this may appear to be against our policy of working in partnership with parents and carers, in this exceptional case the safety and care of children has to take priority.
 We are rightly required by law to ensure this priority is followed.

 While all adults in the school receive regular training in child protection matters, all schools are required to have a designated person for child protection.
-Mrs Amanda Bennett (Headteacher) is the Designated Lead Teacher for child protection at Seaton Sluice.
+Mrs Bennett (Headteacher) and Mrs Walsh are the Designated Lead Teachers for child protection at Seaton Sluice.
 Mrs Walsh is also the Designated Teacher for Looked After Children.
 We also have two Deputy Designated Teachers: Mrs Saleh (Early Years and key Stage 1) and Miss Chivers (Key Stage 2).
 Miss Chivers is the school's Senior Mental Health Lead Teacher.